brent-jenkins/ControllerLess/README.md

 }
 ```

-From version 1.0.3, it is possible to create controllers with or without actions for specific views.
+It is also possible to create controllers with or without actions for specific views.

 Advanced Configuration (optional)
 =================================